-Why Now Is a Great Time to Build a Home
+Is Now a Good Time to Build a House?
+Yes!
+And Here's Why:

-Although it may seem like you should wait to build a home, the market doesn’t always work the way you think it will.
-Here are several reasons you might want to start as soon as you can.
+Although it may seem like you should wait to build a home, the market doesn't always work how you think it will.
+Even if the market isn't ideal, now may be suitable due to timing and other personal considerations.
+Here are several reasons you might want to start as soon as possible.

-You’ve probably heard various people in the media talking about the shocking state of lumber prices, which can significantly affect new construction costs.
-But if you haven’t even started planning a custom home, the current pricing models are the least of your concerns.
-From the very beginning, you’ve got at least 6 to 9 months before you can break ground and shop for materials.
+You've probably heard about soaring lumber prices, which can significantly affect new construction costs.
+But if you haven't even started planning your custom home, the current pricing models are the least of your concerns.
+You have at least six to nine months from the beginning before you break ground and shop for materials.
 If nothing else, start on the planning stages right now.
-That way, when you’re ready to start, you’ll have the foundation you need.
+That way, when you're ready to start in the future, you'll have the foundation you need.

-The fundamental problem with trying to time a long process like home construction is that you can’t predict the future.
+The fundamental problem with trying to time a long process like home construction is that you can't predict the future.
 You might wait, only to see prices (and interest rates) go up significantly.
-With the kind of demand we’re seeing in New Jersey, you can’t count on prices going down, especially for land.
+With the demand we generally see in New Jersey, you can't count on prices going down, especially for land.
 Waiting too long might price you out of buying entirely.

-The thing about waiting to build your custom home is that you’ve got to live with your current housing in the meantime.
-If you’re stuck with a horrible commute or a structure that is starting to fail, that’s a nightmare that could take years off your life.
-You’ll have a variety of changes throughout your life, like expanding your family, changing your career, or sending the kids off to college.
-There’s no time like the present to get the home you deserve.
+While you wait to build your custom home, you have to live with your current housing in the meantime.
+If you're stuck with a horrible commute or a structure that is starting to fail, that's a nightmare that could take years off your life.
+You'll have a variety of changes throughout your life, like expanding your family, changing your career, or sending the kids off to college.
+There's no time like the present to get the home you deserve.

 When to Wait to Build a Custom Home

-Although most of our potential clients could benefit from building a home now, there are a few scenarios where it might be better off to wait, at least a year or two.
+Right now, there's probably still a little voice whispering doubts that have you second-guessing, "Should I wait to build a house?" or “Is it worth it to build a house now?”
+Let's address those concerns directly.
+Although most of our potential clients could benefit from building a home now, there are a few scenarios where it might be better to wait on house building for at least a year or two.

 You Can't Afford to Build a Home